casework/CASE-Implementation-PROV-O/README.md

 #### Other temporal entity relators

-Other predicates that relate `time:TemporalEntity`s (including `time:Instant`s and `time:ProperInterval`s) are also illustrated, including `time:inside`, `time:before`, and `time:after`.  `case_prov_dot` renders them as shown in this figure (again, click to view the figure as SVG with selectable text):
+Other predicates that relate `time:TemporalEntity`s (including `time:Instant`s and `time:Interval`s) are also illustrated, including `time:inside`, `time:before`, and `time:after`.  `case_prov_dot` renders them as shown in this figure (again, click to view the figure as SVG with selectable text):

 ![Relations between intervals and instants](figures/readme-time-instants-visible.svg)

 If `--display-time-links` is not requested, [this figure](figures/readme-time-instants-invisible.svg) shows the same items to show that position is preserved even if the temporal items are not colored visibly.

-`uco-action:Action`s and `prov:Activity`s can be related using containing `time:ProperInterval`s.
+`uco-action:Action`s and `prov:Activity`s can be related using containing `time:Interval`s.
 This figure shows two `prov:Activity`s with no timestamps and no direct link to one another, contained within two `time:ProperInterval`s that *do* link to one another.
 The left column shows the default display, and the right shows the display with `--display-time-links`.

 | Default display | Display with time intervals | Display with time links |
 | --- | --- | --- |